rak-ko/Git-Remote-Account-Manager/README.md

 - Simple command line app for managing git accounts
 - Automatically sets ssh config
 - Windows only
 - **!!!
 The ssh config file will be completely overwritten.
-Put any of your custom config files into a 'customConfigs' folder !!!**
+Put any of your custom config files into a 'customConfigs' folder inside the default .ssh folder !!!**
+- **!!!
+All ssh keys have to be inside the default .ssh folder !!!**

 ## Requirements
 - Git